Randall and Hopkirk (Deceased): Plot

 In the initial episode, "My Late Lamented Friend and Partner", Marty Hopkirk is murdered during an investigation but returns as a ghost.
-He chooses his partner, Jeff Randall, to be the only main character able to see or hear him, in order to solve his own murder.
+He chooses his partner, Jeff Randall, to be the only main character able to see or hear him, to solve his own murder.
 Unfortunately, Marty chooses at the end of the episode not to return to his grave before dawn and is therefore to be trapped on earth for a century.
-Marty's wife Jeannie will continue in the series as Jeff's secretary.
+Marty's wife Jeannie continues in the series as Jeff's secretary.
 Later in the series, certain minor characters are also able to see Marty in various circumstances, such as mediums, drunks, or those under hypnosis.

 Production

 Conception

 The idea for the series was conceived by Dennis Spooner, who had an office adjoining producer Monty Berman at Elstree Studios.
 They had already collaborated on The Champions.
 In March 1968, the pair conceived Department S. Spooner's interest in the paranormal, inspired by several feature films, contemplated the possibility of a television series featuring a ghost, and he thought a detective series would offer greater scope for storylines.

-The idea was put to Head of ATV Lew Grade but he was not enthusiastic as the series lacked a leading American, which he felt would inhibit overseas sales.
+The idea was put to head of ATV Lew Grade but he was not enthusiastic as the series lacked a leading imported American star, which he felt would inhibit overseas sales.
 However, the synopsis caught the eye of Ralph Smart, who had worked on The Adventures of Robin Hood, The Invisible Man, and Danger Man and he wanted to write the pilot.
 This convinced Lew Grade to green-light the series.